obi-wan-shinobi/Modern-Art/README.md

 ![](Images/trained-100.png)

-The output isn't really that great but that's because of the lack of finetuning and less epochs.
+The output isn't really that great :anger: but that's because of the lack of finetuning and less epochs.
 I hope to increase the performance in the near future.

 The code is available in the [Modern Art](Modern%20Art.ipynb) notebook.
 Feel free to play around and modify the code.